blink1073/specifications/source/auth/auth.rst

 and used to determine when to clear the cache.
 Credentials are considered valid if they are more than five minutes away from expiring; to the reduce the chance of expiration before they are validated by the server.
-Credentials that are retreived from environment variables MUST NOT be cached.
+Credentials that are retrieved from environment variables MUST NOT be cached.

 If there are no current valid cached credentials, the driver MUST initiate a credential request.
 To avoid adding a bottleneck that would override the